PUT-PTM/2018_plant_watering/workspace/I_pot/README.md

 - Switched-mode power supply 12V.

 Moisture level when pump is set on can be set via IDE, after compiling

-The remote control sends data in this way:
--
 ##Tools
 System Workbench for STM32 IDE